Skip to main content

 Swap FeeBetween 0 BPS to 150 BPS depending on pool weightage

-Borrow Rate1 BPS/hour x token utilization percentage
+Borrow Rate0.8 / 1.0 BPS per hour (see below) x token utilization percentage

-Fee calculation for opening and closing positions involves the volume of these transactions, multiplied by the fee percentage of 0.07%.
+Fee calculation for opening and closing positions involves the volume of these transactions, multiplied by the fee percentage of 0.06%.

 The price impact fee from larger trades are then added.
 More analytics on this to follow.